ibm-cloud-docs/vmware-service/vmaas/tenant-plan-deploy.md

 Fast provisioning saves time by using linked clones for VM provisioning.
 If not enabled, all provisioning operations use full clones.
 When fast provisioning is enabled, VM deployment time that uses Director catalog images can be 10 times faster or more.

 In-place consolidation of a fast-provisioned VM is not supported.
-As the number of linked clones grow, VM execution performance can be impacted.
+As the number of linked clones grows, VM execution performance can be impacted.
 {: important}

 When you create your VDC and it is in **Available** status, you can enable or disable fast provisioning from the **Summary** tab in the VDC details page.